New Biden Gaffe: Mixes Up Zelenskyy, Putin as Calls to End Campaign Grow

-President Joe Biden mistakenly referred to Ukrainian President Voldymyr Zelynskyy as "President Putin" on Thursday, as more members of his Democratic party called on the 81-year-old to drop his bid for re-election.
+President Joe Biden mistakenly referred to Ukrainian President Volodymyr Zelenskyy as "President Putin" on Thursday, as more members of his Democratic party called on the 81-year-old to drop his bid for reelection.

 "And now I want to hand it over to the president of Ukraine, who has as much courage as he has determination, ladies and gentlemen, President Putin," Biden said at the NATO summit in Washington, drawing gasps from those in the room.